Ribbon Schur Functors: Introduction

 In Section \ref{sec:multiSchurFunctors} we define multi-Schur functors as described earlier.
 The beginning of this section explains how to ugprade all of the statements of Section \ref{sec:ribbonSchurs} to this level of generality; it turns out that there is a large amount of additional bookkeeping needed when doing this.
 Subsections \ref{subsec:filtrations} and \ref{subsec:canonicalFiltrationsOfMultiSchur} prove all of the results necessary to construct the filtration as stated in Theorem \ref{thm:introMultiFiltration}.

 Section \ref{sec:applications} is where we get to see the utility of the theory developed in Sections \ref{sec:ribbonSchurs} and \ref{sec:multiSchurFunctors} for giving canonical descriptions/filtrations to many of the invariants associated to Koszul algebras/modules.
-Subsection \ref{subsec:TorAndExt} proves the isomorphisms of Tor and Ext between Koszul modules as stated in Theorem \ref{thm:introTorAndExt}, and subsections \ref{subsec:VeroneseCase} and \ref{subsec:SegreCase} give canonical descriptions of the derived invariants over Veronese/Segre subalgebras in terms of the original algebra(s).
+Subsection \ref{subsec:TorAndExt} proves the isomorphisms of Tor and Ext between Koszul modules as stated in Theorem \ref{thm:introTorAndExt}, and Subsections \ref{subsec:VeroneseCase} and \ref{subsec:SegreCase} give canonical descriptions of the derived invariants over Veronese/Segre subalgebras in terms of the original algebra(s), and even deduce an interesting symmetric function identity as a result taking a character count on the minimal free resolution over a Segre product.
+In Subsection \ref{subsec:buildingKoszulModules}, we construct a large class of Koszul modules over an arbitrary Koszul algebra and, in the case of symmetric/exterior algebras, we generalize a construction of Koszul modules associated to Schur functors corresponding to arbitrary skew partitions.
+We use this to give a characteristic free computation of the sheaf cohomology of $\bbs^\lambda (\R)$ on $\bbp (V)$, where $\R$ denotes the tautological subbundle on projective space.

+Section \ref{sec:generalKoszulAlg} is an appendix that recalls the equivalence between Koszulness and distributivity (that is, Backelin's theorem) and interprets distributivity in terms of exactness properties of so-called \defi{refinement complexes}.
+Again, much of this material follows from straightforward generalizations of the material in \cite{polishchuk2005quadratic}, but we check the details for sake of completeness.
+In subsection \ref{subsec:generalitiesOnQuad} we first discuss some generalities and definitions related to general quadratic algebras.
+The bulk of this appendix is dedicated to the material of subsection \ref{subsec:refinementComplexes}, which defines \emph{refinement complexes} and establishes some important conventions for these refinement complexes.
+In subsections \ref{subsec:KoszulnessAndDistr} and \ref{subsec:KoszulMods}, we recall Backelin's theorem along with the appropriate analogs for Koszul modules and translate these results into statements about the family of refinement complexes.
+Finally, in Subsection \ref{subsec:PriddyCx} we recall the Priddy complex and some of its properties in the generality in which we are working.